jsa-aerial/hanami/README.md

 ![Hanami picture frame](resources/public/images/picture-frame-layout.png?raw=true)

+All of the quadrants are optional and `:frame {}` is legal, which by the third [rule of transformation](#basic-transformation-rules) will result in its removal.

+The value of `:fid` should be a globally unique id (keyword or string).
+If it is not specified the field will be removed and the frame will not have an id.
+This id will be used as the frame's DOM id as well as the corresponding spec's id.
+So, if it is not supplied the frame will not be accessible (in particular, it won't be accessible when using [incremental bodies](#incremental-bodies).

-All of the quadrants are optional and `:frame {}` is legal.
-The value of a quadrant can be any legal mix of strings, hiccup, and / or active components.
+The value of a quadrant can be any legal mix of strings, hiccup, markdown (MD) and / or active components.
 Where 'legal' here means 'yields a legal DOM branch'.
 A great resource for active components, which Hanami provides as part of its package, is [Re-Com](https://github.com/Day8/re-com).
 This is especially true if you are not a CSS/flex and / or component savant.

 As of version 0.5.0, picture frames may be ['empty'](#empty-frames) in that they do not need to have an associated visualization.
 To make this a bit simpler, there is a new template for these cases `ht/empty-chart`.

+As of version 0.9.0, markdown is directly available via the `md` active component, as such it is an extension to the hiccup used by Hanami (from [Reagent](http://reagent-project.github.io/)).
+You would use this like / where you would use any other hiccup / re-com component.
+The form is `[md <optional style map> <string of markdown>]`.
+The string can include newlines.
+The style map is for things such as font-size, color, etc.

+**ASSIDE**: LaTex is specifically _not_ included in Hanami.
+This decision is based on three reasons: 1.
+Many (most?) applications do not need LaTex math rendering.
+2. [MathJax](https://www.mathjax.org/) is the go to JS engine for this and is a heavy dependency that would not be used in these applications.
+3) React (as of version 16+) has a 'bug' preventing proper running of engines like MathJax (and Google Translate and many many other such rendering engines).
+It is possible to get around issue 3. but it requires 'monkey patching' React.
+If you need LaTex, you should consider using [Saite](https://github.com/jsa-aerial/saite) which is an application (built on Hanami) which does include MathJax, fixes 3., and is an application for general graphics and live document creation and sharing.
+Of course, if you are creating your own domain specific application and need LaTex for it, you will need to navigate issue 3. in your app.
+However, **note** that the `md` tag (see above markdown discussion) supports LaTex, so you can include it in your markdown (again, see Saite for examples).

 You can specifiy frames from either the server or client side of your application.
 Working on the client side from within ClojureScript can make this more 'natural', as you are in the actual environment (browser/DOM) where things are running and rendering.
 However, specifying from the server side is fully supported, as long as Re-Com use is quoted (or more typical and useful, backquoted).